elites-conflict-mod/ecm-documentation/src/content/docs/guides/csa.md

 ---
 title: Corporate Sector Authority
-description: A guide in my new Starlight docs site.
+description: A guide to playing as the Corporate Sector Authority in Elite's Conflict Mod.
 ---

-# Faction Guide: Corporate Sector Authority

 **TODO**